feloy/gitsubmodules-sub/README.md

 # Test Git module

-This repository will be included as a module of another git repository.
+This repository will be included as a module of another git repository